Before You Arrive

 You can complete Form I-901 and pay the fee online.
 Please be sure to enter your information exactly as it appears on your DS-2019 form.
-Make a photocopy of your receipt and keep it with your other immigration documents.

 Specific procedures vary, so you should carefully review any instructions on the website for the consular office where you plan to apply.
 You can also check appointment and processing wait times.